KrishanSingh2026/PhotoHub/README.md

 # 📸 PhotoHub

-A simple and elegant photography-themed landing page built with HTML and CSS.
+A simple photography-themed landing page built with HTML and CSS.

 ## 🚀 Features
 - Sidebar navigation with Gallery, Store, and Contact links